matstrutz/speech-to-card/README.md

 # speech-to-card
-Read a MTG card based on a speech
+Read a MTG card based on speech